cyberark/secretless-broker/README.md

   The Secretless Broker is responsible for establishing connections to the backend, and can handle secrets rotation in a way that’s transparent to the client.

-To provide the Secretless Broker access to a target service, a [Handler](#handlers) implements the protocol of the service, replacing the authentication handshake.
+To provide the Secretless Broker access to a target service, a [Service Authenticator](#service-authenticators) implements the protocol of the service, replacing the authentication handshake.
 The client does not need to know or use a real password to the service.
-Instead, it proxies its connection to the service through a local connection to the Secretless Broker via a [Listener](#listeners).
-The Secretless Broker obtains credentials to the target service from a secrets vault (such as Conjur, a keychain service, text files, or other sources) via a [Credential Provider](#credential-providers).
+Instead, it proxies its connection to the service through a local connection to the Secretless Broker.
+Secretless Broker obtains credentials to the target service from a secrets vault (such as Conjur, a keychain service, text files, or other sources) via a [Credential Provider](#credential-providers).
 The credentials are used to establish a connection to the actual service, and the Secretless Broker then rapidly shuttles data back and forth between the client and the service.

 The Secretless Broker is currently licensed under [ASL 2.0](#license)